gbeckstrom/Qiskit-Template/README.md

 ```

 3. Open the **.ipynb** file and select your Python environment:
-- Click **Select Kernel** in the top-right cornerof the notebook interface
+- Click **Select Kernel** in the top-right corner of the notebook interface

 ![qiskit-temp_02](images/qiskit-temp_02.png)